Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/ReadmeFiles/ReadmeExploreTheSample.md

 #### How to delete Service Principals of your apps in a tenant

 Steps for deleting a service principal differs with respect to whether the principal is in the **home tenant** of the application or in another tenant.
 If it is in the **home tenant**, you will find the entry for the application under the **App Registrations** blade.
 If it is another tenant, you will find the entry under the **Enterprise Applications** blade.
-Read more about these blades in the [How and why applications are added to Azure AD](https://docs.microsoft.com/azure/active-directory/develop/active-directory-how-applications-are-added).The screenshot below shows how to access the service principal from a **home tenant**:
+Read more about these blades in the [How and why applications are added to Microsoft Entra ID](https://docs.microsoft.com/azure/active-directory/develop/active-directory-how-applications-are-added).The screenshot below shows how to access the service principal from a **home tenant**:
 >
 > ![principal1](./ReadmeFiles/Home_Tenant_SP.png)
 >